cookies-xor-cream/HugoTest/content/posts/poetry/wip/its_all_a_blur_i_hope_that_youre_okay.md

 ---
 tags: ['New']
-title: 'It's All A Blur, I Hope That You're Okay'
+title: "It's All A Blur, I Hope That You're Okay"
 date: 2024-02-26
 ---